Tetralogy of Fallot Treatment in Delhi

 - Medications

-- Monitoring in specialised cardiac units
+- Monitoring in specialised cardiac care units

 Surgical Treatment